-This paper explores the potential for active collaborations between Wikipedia editors and academic and research libraries to advance the free flow of information which supporting sustainable development around the world.
+This paper explores the potential for active collaborations between Wikipedia editors and academic and research libraries to advance the free flow of information which supports sustainable development around the world.
 IFLA has the opportunity to support libraries, library staff and library associations by enabling their members to engage with Wikipedia: through networking, skill development, and showcasing examples of successful cultural and knowledge collaborations that can act as models for potential future initiatives.

-This paper explores several ripe areas of mutual benefit and collaboration around crowdsourcing and community engagement: writing and reference, technical tasks and linked open data, project coordination, high-speed publishing, learning communities, and the support of teaching, learning, and research.
+This paper explores several ripe areas of mutual benefit and collaboration around crowdsourcing and community engagement: writing and reference, technical tasks, linked open data, project coordination, high-speed publishing, learning communities, and the support of teaching, learning, and research.
 There is also consideration of the challenges of pursuing this vital work together.
+However, the shared mission of sharing knowledge with the world, and the growing bridge that Wikipedia has created between libraries and other information and knowledge actors with the broader public, makes these collaborations broadly beneficial to both communities.
+Wikimedia and libraries' collaboration strengthens the strategies, skills and tools available for both communities in their efforts to share knowledge with the world.